 - Reading about organizational psychology, indicating an ongoing interest in human behavior and team dynamics.

 What's the Best Format for a Human Resources Resume?

-Use simple, clear fonts.
+- Use simple, clear fonts for your resume.
 Make everything eye-friendly, with big headings and strategic white space.

 Pro Tip: Modern PDFs are machine-readable.
 Still, some Applicant Tracking Systems trip on them.
 Check the job offer to make sure it won't reject an HR resume PDF.